17agustin/covid-19-assessment-api/README.md

 - MONGO_DB_URI = your local mongo database or mongo atlas database
 - TEST_TOKEN = ****** if you want to run test you will need a valid jwt, you cant grant one once you signed up!

-# run the backend
+## run the backend

 - now you can run the app
 - to run use <code> npm start</code> or  ``` yarn start  ```
-- this will start the api locally
+- this will start the api in "http://localhost:3001"

-# testing
+## testing

 if you want to run the test, you need to: